About me

 Academic bio (official version)

-I’m a PhD candidate in developmental psychology at Stanford University, working with Ellen Markman.
-I graduated from the University of Chicago in 2018, where I studied psychology and philosophy.
-As an undergraduate, I explored the role of bodily experience in understanding language in Daniel Casasanto’s lab at UChicago.
-As an undergraduate summer intern, I studied the development of kind representations in Susan Carey’s lab at Harvard University, and biases in causal reasoning in Frank Keil’s lab at Yale University.
+I’m a postdoctoral fellow in developmental psychology at New York University, working with Marjorie Rhodes.
+I received my PhD in developmental psychology in 2024 from Stanford University, where I worked with Ellen Markman on children’s reasoning about social groups and social structures, and my BA in psychology in 2018 from the University of Chicago, where I worked with Daniel Casasanto on the role of bodily experience in understanding language.
+As an undergraduate summer intern, I studied the development of kind representations at Harvard University with Susan Carey, and biases in causal reasoning in Frank Keil’s lab at Yale University.

 Academic bio (unofficial version)

-I grew up in New York with scientist parents who worked in cell biology, but I gravitated towards humanities and social sciences.
-I was lucky to attend a high school where I learned about psychology and philosophy in classes and quizbowl.
+I grew up in New York with scientist parents.
+Although they worked in cell biology, I found myself gravitating towards humanities and social sciences.
+I was lucky to attend a high school where I learned about psychology and philosophy through classes and through quizbowl.
 I loved the big weighty questions philosophers asked, but I was more hungry for answers than philosophy seemed to provide.

 I applied to summer research internships my first two summers for a change of scenery and ways of thinking.
 In Frank Keil’s lab at Yale, I worked with a fantastic mentor who loved philosophy and movies, learned about developmental psychology for the first time, and got so bored in New Haven I went home to New York every weekend.
-I was curious to learn more about developmental psychology (the origins of all my questions in childhood) so I went to Susan Carey’s lab at Harvard, where I was immersed in the intersection of philosophy and psychology and first became interested in how language shapes the way children develop category representations.
-After I returned to UChicago, I was adopted by the amazing Susan Goldin-Meadow after Daniel’s move to Cornell, and I dropped my second major in philosophy to a minor because I couldn’t resist taking another cool psychology elective instead of Elementary Logic.
+I was curious to learn more about developmental psychology (the origins of all my questions in childhood) so I went to Susan Carey’s lab at Harvard, where I got to hang out with a whole lab of people at intersection of philosophy and psychology, and became interested in how language shapes the development of category representations in childhood.
+Soon after my return to UChicago, I was adopted into Susan Goldin-Meadow’s lab and I dropped my second major in philosophy to a minor (I couldn’t resist taking another cool psychology elective instead of Elementary Logic).

-In the course of undergrad, I was very lucky to: 1) figure out that I liked research, 2) figure out a narrowly focused topic that I wanted to research for several years, and 3) accumulated enough research experience in undergrad to qualify me to do it.
-As a result, I applied to PhD programs my senior year.
-I would not recommend applying to PhD programs unless you are sure of all of these (see resources), and am happy to share my experience and advice on this decision.
+In the course of undergrad, I was very lucky to: figure out that I liked research, define a narrowly focused topic that I wanted to research for several years (how language shapes the way children form categories), and accumulate enough research experience in undergrad to plausibly qualify me to do it.
+As a result, I applied to PhD programs in psychology and cognitive science my senior year.
+I would not recommend applying to PhD programs unless you are sure of all of these factors (see resources), and am happy to share my experience and advice on this decision.

-For graduate school, I was torn between staying in Chicago or starting a new adventure in the Bay Area.
+For PhD programs, I was torn between staying close-by in Chicago or starting a new adventure in California.
 I loved the community of people at Stanford, but my partner’s then-job tied him to Chicago.
-With his support, I went off to Stanford start a PhD in psychology and a long-distance relationship.
-We managed to reunite in the chaos of the COVID-19 pandemic, and now live together in Palo Alto with friends.
+After some indecision, I went off to Stanford start my PhD and a long-distance relationship.

 Outside academia